 Bollards on Bateman St create part of a low traffic neighbourhood.

 A filter on Staunton Rd creates an incomplete low traffic neighbourhood.
-It's still possible to use Woodlands and Sandfield to avoid the Headley Way-London Rd traffic lights.
+It's still possible to use Woodlands and Sandfield to avoid the Headley Way-London Rd traffic lights, but Staunton and most of Sandfield are protected from through traffic.